Trewin, J.C. (writer)

 This large collection of his papers includes letters from many actors and playwrights, along with typescripts of articles and handwritten notes.
 Trewin also collected material relating to the history of the British theatre, including theatre programmes, photographs of theatre productions, cuttings and articles, a number of letters relating to theatre history, and theatre posters.

 - A full description is available on our online database.

-- A handlist for the whole collection will be made available soon.
+- A handlist for the whole collection is available here.

 - See also a list of other writers’ and artists’ archives here.